krallice/xripd/README.md

 + Reply with zero or more datagrams packed with a RIB_CTL_HDR_REPLY header followed by a rib_entry_t route,
 + Finish the *stream* with a RIB_CTL_HDR_ENDREPLY.

 This will inform the daemon it can begin processing the data it has recieved.
-The basic *(and it really is, it's only 2 bytes ..)* rib_ctl header provides some sort of stream functionality to a datagram format.
+The basic *(and it really is, it's only 2 bytes ..)* rib_ctl header provides a sort of *stream* capability out of a datagram format.
+Essentially the opposite of the Pipe example.
 Pretty cool, never done that before.

 #### Mutexes and POSIX Threading
 I decided to spawn seperate threads in both the rib and daemon processes to handle the rib_ctl messaging.
 Muxtex locking therefore becomes required to ensure *consistency of data* as this throws order of execution prediction out the window.
-Manipulations of the RIB are protected by a blocking mutex to ensure inbound/outbound RIP messaging is consistent.
+Manipulations of the RIB are protected by a blocking mutex to ensure inbound/outbound RIP messaging is consistent and nothing catches fire.
 I've never played with these before but they were fun, if not completely unrequired haha.

 ## RIB datastore:

 One of the other fun parts of this was abstracting away the implementation of the RIB to a series of function pointers:
 ```
     7         // Function pointers for underlying datastore implementations:
-    8         int (*add_to_rib)(int*, const rib_entry_t*, rib_entry_t*, rib_entr      y_t*, int*);
+    8         int (*add_to_rib)(int*, const rib_entry_t*, rib_entry_t*, rib_entry_t*, int*);
-    9         int (*invalidate_expired_local_routes)(); // Metric = 16 for old l      ocal routes that are no longer in the kernel table
+    9         int (*invalidate_expired_local_routes)(); // Metric = 16 for old local routes that are no longer in the kernel table
    10         int (*remove_expired_entries)(const rip_timers_t*, int*);
    11         int (*dump_rib)();
    12         int (*serialise_rib)(char *buf, const uint32_t *count);
    13         void (*destroy_rib)();
    14
 ```
-This *interface* is alligned with an underlying implementation at compile time
+This *interface* is then alligned with an underlying implementation at compile time:
 ```
          } else if ( rib_datastore == XRIPD_RIB_DATASTORE_LINKEDLIST ) {
  12
  11                 xripd_rib->add_to_rib = &rib_ll_add_to_rib;
  10                 xripd_rib->dump_rib = &rib_ll_dump_rib;
-  9                 xripd_rib->remove_expired_entries = &rib_ll_remove_expired_e    ntries;
+  9                 xripd_rib->remove_expired_entries = &rib_ll_remove_expired_entries;
-  8                 xripd_rib->invalidate_expired_local_routes = &rib_ll_invalid    ate_expired_local_routes;
+  8                 xripd_rib->invalidate_expired_local_routes = &rib_ll_invalidate_expired_local_routes;
   7                 xripd_rib->serialise_rib = &rib_ll_serialise_rib;
   6                 xripd_rib->destroy_rib = &rib_ll_destroy_rib;
 ```

-## Next steps:
+This has provided some room to play with different RIB implementations.
+To date, only one has been implemented:

++ An Unsorted Singularly Linked List (horribly inefficient but functioning..)

+Future planned datastructures include:

++ Some sort of B-Tree implementation (for overkill of complexity)
++ Some sort of hash of linked lists (probably the sweet spot of performance and complexity)

-## Improvements?
+## Future:

+Things that might be good to play with in the future:

 + Support more than one network interface
-+ Encapsulate logic into a state table design.
-Clean it up
-+ Replace the child/fork model with pthreading
-+ Replace the use of pipes with mutexed shared memory
++ Support more of the RIPv2 Spec (Not all optional features outlined in the RFC are implemented.
+REQUEST message handling is not completely RFC compliant, but good enough to work in my labs)
++ Rebuild with a sane design to actually solve the domain of rip and not just muck aroud wasting CPU cycles haha.